phantomaton-ai/phantomaton-system/README.md

 # Phantomaton System 🤖

-The Phantomaton System is a module that provides a `plugin.system` extension point for generating a unified system prompt in Phantomaton applications.
+The Phantomaton System is a module that provides an extension point for generating a unified system prompt in Phantomaton applications.

 ## Usage 🛠️